zelstart/SVG-Logo-Maker/README.md

 MIT

 ## Credits
-Xpert Learning Assistant - Making the test work by removing whitespace
+Xpert Learning Assistant - Making the test work by removing whitespace.
+didn't copy it's exact code (didn't work), but it did put me on the right path